 There have been a few challenges, but we have either found or we are still finding solutions.

 When patients in institutional quarantine were restricted to their own rooms, some of them went on hunger strike.
 As a result, a consensus on free movement within premises was reached but if any member in the institutional quarantine turns COVID-19 positive, the number of days in the quarantine is reset back to zero.

 When the lockdown was first implemented, boda boda travel was only allowed between 6:30 AM to 2 PM.
 However, since this mode of transport is the most used in Uganda, boda boda operation has been extended to 7 PM daily.

-The turnaround time for samples collected from far off points in Uganda is currently over 24 hours so attempts are being made to acquire test kits that give instant results.
+The turnaround time for samples collected from far-off points in Uganda is currently over 24 hours so attempts are being made to acquire test kits that give instant results.

-Lastly, a critical challenge which is receiving top attention is the limited number of ambulances.
+Lastly, a critical challenge that is receiving top attention is the limited number of ambulances.
 To overcome this, the president has directed all the vehicles in different ministries to be given to the Ministry of Health and the District Health Office to serve as ambulances.

 A man carries a sick child on his back on Access Road in Kampala.
 Many people have improvised ways of getting access to essential services among which is the use of bicycles following the ban on both private and public transport.
-Image supplied by Dr Richard Fredrick Okello.
+Image supplied by Dr. Richard Fredrick Okello.